 - Super budget travelers can make a super cheap lunch of bread, cheese, and fruit from any grocery store for a few euros.

-- Visit one of the city’s markets – Naschmarkt, Brunnenmarkt, or Carmelitemarkt – for fresh food and goods.
+- Visit one of the city’s markets – Naschmarkt and Brunnenmarkt – for fresh food and goods.

 - Buffet Colloseum (on Nussdorfer Strasse 4) is recommended for its old-school canteen feel and cheap, great food.